-If the vehicle modem to be used is the one supplied with the Tx Pole, unless changed by the user, it will have a compatible firmware version and it will be bound to the modem in the Tx Pole.
+If the vehicle modem to be used is the one supplied with the TX Pole, unless changed by the user, it will have a compatible firmware version and it will be bound to the modem in the TX Pole.
 If that is the case, the easiest way to configure it is through the browser interface already explained in the previous section.

-On the other hand, if the modem is not the one supplied with the kit or both modems are not bound, the vehicle modem should be flashed with the same firmware and configured with the same parameters as the modem on the Tx Pole to ensure a proper communication link.
+On the other hand, if the modem is not the one supplied with the kit or both modems are not bound, the vehicle modem should be flashed with the same firmware and configured with the same parameters as the modem on the TX Pole to ensure a proper communication link.
 To do so, an FTDI cable, a jumper and the RFD900 tools or a serial terminal program are needed.

-Connect the FTDI cable and the jumper as per figure 8.
+Connect the FTDI cable and the jumper as per figure 8 or 9 depending on the remote modem model.
 The black wire of the FTDI, i.e. pin 1, should connect to pin 1 on the modem and the jumper should connect pins 2 and 3 on the top row together.

-Figure 8 - Modem connected to FTDI cable (pins 1,3,5,7,9,11) to enable serial communications. \Jumper (pins 4&6).
+Figure 8 - Modem connected to FTDI cable (pins 1,3,5,7,9, and 11) to enable serial communications, and jumper connected to pins 4 and 6.